 Not every story has a happy ending, I wouldn’t consider my story a truly happy ending.
 If it was, the judicial system wouldn’t have failed me like it did and I’d have full custody of my kids.
 However, I feel truly blessed to have what I have.
-I’m grateful I’m out of that relationship and I’m able to focus on my own goals without criticism or demeaning.
+I’m grateful I’m out of that relationship and I’m able to focus on my own goals without criticism.

 I’m not a perfect mom, but I try my best and my kids love me.
 I don’t have to worry about being called a bad mom for chasing my own dreams.
 I no longer walk on eggshells, fear a random fight, or worry about being assaulted in my sleep.
 I’m no longer on anti-anxiety or anti-depression meds.
 I mean, it could be a hell of a lot worse, I could still be with Frank.